shitchell/ttysaver/README.md

 # ttysaver

-Run any command as a fullscreen terminal screensaver. `ttysaver` takes over the screen, renders the command's output live, and drops you back to your shell the moment you press a key.
-Think `cmatrix -s`, but for any program you like.
+Run any command as a fullscreen terminal screensaver. `ttysaver` takes over the screen, renders a command's output, and drops you back to your shell the moment you press a key.

-The command runs inside an off-screen pty at a virtual size you pick. ttysaver parses whatever it draws into a grid of colored cells and paints that grid onto your real terminal every frame.
-From there you can scale it up, center it, or bounce it around the screen DVD-logo style.
-Your keystrokes never reach the child, which is why a single key always gets you out, even on top of something interactive like `htop`.

-A screensaver should stay up until you dismiss it, so ttysaver keeps the last frame on screen after the command exits.
-That means short-lived commands work
-too: `ttysaver --bounce hostname` bounces your hostname around until you hit a key.
-(If the command drew nothing at all, ttysaver just exits rather than trapping you on a blank screen.)

-## Demos

-A giant clock, zoomed and bounced around like a DVD logo:

 ![ttysaver bouncing a zoomed tty-clock](assets/bounce-clock.gif)